eaplatanios/jelly-bean-world/README.md

 be able to run on Mac, Linux, and Windows.
 We already provide a **Python** API that is quite simple to use and extend.
 APIs for other languages should also be easy to implement.

-## Workflow

-The typical workflow for this library is as follows:

-  1. Extend the `Agent` class to implement custom agents.
-  2. Create a simulator (if using the MPI mode, `start_server(...)` should be called before this server can be used).
-  3. Create agent instances in that simulator.
-  4. *Optionally:* Allow for some way to monitor the agent's performance in its `on_step()` method.

 ## Troubleshooting